Ammar-Chishti/tiSH/README.md

 ## How to compile and run tiSH
 * NOTE - You must have glib installed on the machine in order to run this program!
 [Installing gtk and glib](https://stackoverflow.com/questions/5275196/)
-* Type in `make` to compile all files and create the `tiSH` executable.
-You can also type in `make clean` if you want to clean the directory build and binary files
+* Run `make` to compile all files and create the `tiSH` executable.
+You can also run `make clean` if you want to remove the build and bin directories

 ## tiSH interactive mode
 * To run tiSH in interactive mode, run the tiSH executable (`./tiSH`).
 Here you will be prompted to type in commands and use tiSH as if it were a bash terminal